numtide/treefmt/docs/site/getting-started/configure.md

 ### `priority`

 Influences the order of execution.
 Greater precedence is given to lower numbers, with the default being `0`.

+### `max-batch-size`

+Invoke the formatter with no more than this many files at once.
+If there are more files to format, treefmt will invoke the formatter multiple times in smaller batches.
+Defaults to 1024.

+This is useful for [non-compliant](https://treefmt.com/latest/reference/formatter-spec/#1-files-passed-as-arguments) formatters which can only format 1 file at a time.

 ## Same file, multiple formatters?